thezoob/DopeToolsCollection/DopeTween/README.md

  4. Which SuperUnits are included?
 What do they do?
 	- **The SuperUnits included are as follows:**

+5. The SuperUnits don't work!
+What do I do?
+	- Don't worry, Unity has included a fix missing scripts button in the Project Settings menu for this exact reason!

 		- **SU_RangeMapper_Float** - Clamps an incoming float value between a Pair of Values and Outputs them to a Value between another Pair of Values.
 		- **SU_RangeMapper_Vector3** - Clamps an incoming Vector3 value between a Pair of Values and Outputs them to a Value between another Pair of Values.